Reviews You Can Rely On

 Battery Type Lithium Ion

 The Backcountry Access BC Link 2.0 is built for outdoor enthusiasts and excels at its intended task.
 Backcountry Access keeps things simple but includes enough extra features to help you adjust to almost any condition.
-The main body of the radio stashes nicely in a backpack, and the extended smart mic works wonderfully with a sturdy clip and an ergonomic design.
+The radio's main body stashes nicely in a backpack, and the extended smart mic works wonderfully with a sturdy clip and an ergonomic design.
 The BC Link 2.0 displayed an impressive range across steep landscapes and during a blizzard, and the rechargeable batteries have a generously long life (though not the longest in the test).
 The radio also stands up well to dust and water, staving off any signs of wear after returning from several trips in harsh mountain conditions.
-One of our favorite features offered by this model is the dial on the microphone unit that allows you to change channels without even looking at it – even with gloves on.
+One of our favorite features this model offers is the dial on the microphone unit that allows you to change channels without even looking at it – even with gloves on.

 Our main gripe with this radio is its heft.
 It's the largest and heaviest model in the test, mainly because it includes a radio and a separate microphone attached by a cord.
 It's best to have a bag or large pocket to carry the main radio and something to clip the microphone to — we recommend the shoulder strap of a backpack.
 (We appreciate that this setup makes the Link 2.0 one of the easiest models to hear).
 If you like the idea of a small and lightweight, check out BCA's smaller cousin, the BC Link Mini.
 While the unit does seem sturdy, we've scratched the display on one of our units, and the small plastic hook that levers the cord connection in place seems like an obvious weak point.
 We avoid it by detaching the mic as rarely as possible.
-Overall, we think this is an excellent option if you're already carrying a pack and don't mind the extra bulk and expense.
+This is an excellent option if you're already carrying a pack and don't mind the extra bulk and expense.

 Read more: Backcountry Access BC Link 2.0 review